NCEMS/CURE2025_Comparative_massSpec/README.md

     * If you are not directly launched into the session and instead brought to a summary page of the analysis, click the `Go to Analysis` button at the top of the page.

 ![images/Jupyter_config3.png](images/Jupyter_config3.png)
+### **Setting up the Session Environment and Fetching the GitHub repo**
-7. Your inital session view will contain a file browser on your left and a launcher area on the right.
+1. Your inital session view will contain a file browser on your left and a launcher area on the right.

 ![images/inital_session_view.png](images/inital_session_view.png)
-8. Click the terminal icon in the launcher area to open up a command line interface.
+2. Click the terminal icon in the launcher area to open up a command line interface.

 ![images/terminal_open.png](images/terminal_open.png)
-9. Enter the following commands into the shell.
+3. Enter the following commands into the shell.
 ```bash
 cd /home/jovyan/data-store/